DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-08-adieu-sister.md

 Made wholesome by outsiders like us; locals are good too

-Living the city feels, with infinite malls, exquisite food outlets and the hip crowd..
+Alive the city feels, with infinite malls, exquisite food outlets and the hip crowd..
 But finding inner peace can be hard, even the soul will have to shout out loud